 Payment of cash dividends is within the discretion of the Company's board of directors and is dependent on earnings, operations, capital requirements, general financial condition of the Company, and general business conditions.
-A monthly dividend of \$0.0025 per share was paid for July through December 2017 and is authorized through March 2018, at which time it will be considered for continuation by the Board.
+A monthly dividend of \$0.0025 per share was paid for July 2017 through March 2018 and is authorized through June 2018, at which time it will be considered for continuation by the Board.

-The Board of Directors approved a share repurchase program on December 7, 2012, authorizing the Company to purchase up to \$2.75 million of its outstanding common shares, as market and business conditions warrant, on the open market in compliance with Rule 10b-18 of the Securities Exchange Act of 1934 through December 31, 2013.
-In December 2013, December 2014, December 2015, December 2016, and December 2017, the Board of Directors renewed the repurchase program for calendar years 2014, 2015, 2016, 2017, and 2018, respectively.
-The total amount of shares that may be repurchased in calendar year 2018 under the renewed program is \$2.75 million.
+The Company has a share repurchase program, approved by the Board of Directors, authorizing the Company to annually purchase up to \$2.75 million of its outstanding common shares, as market and business conditions warrant, on the open market in compliance with Rule 10b-18 of the Securities Exchange Act of 1934 through December 31, 2018.
+The repurchase program has been in place since December 2012, and the Board of Directors has annually renewed the repurchase program each calendar year.
 The acquired shares may be used for corporate purposes, including shares issued to employees in the Company's stock-based compensation programs.
-For the three and six months ended December 31, 2017, the Company repurchased 36,748 and 45,947 class A shares using cash of \$117,000 and \$131,000, respectively.
-For the three and six months ended December 31, 2016, the Company repurchased 32,605 and 47,552 class A shares using cash of \$50,000 and \$80,000, respectively.
+For the three and nine months ended March 31, 2018, the Company repurchased 2,000 and 47,947 class A shares using cash of \$8,000 and \$139,000, respectively.
+For the three and nine months ended March 31, 2017, the Company repurchased 9,879 and 57,431 class A shares using cash of \$17,000 and \$97,000, respectively.